SatyamSingh8306/CLAT-Chatbot/Readme.md

 ## Overview

-This project is a chatbot application designed to provide users with an interactive, intelligent conversational experience.
-The system leverages advanced technologies such as vector databases, embedding models, and large language models (LLMs) to deliver accurate and context-aware responses.
-Below, you will find detailed information about the architecture, components, and how they interact.
+This project is a prototype chatbot designed to assist CLAT aspirants by answering their queries related to the exam.
+The chatbot leverages either rule-based logic or NLP techniques (e.g., keyword search, spaCy, NLTK, or Transformers) to provide relevant responses from a small knowledge base or open-source CLAT syllabus and FAQs.
+This solution aims to support law aspirants in their preparation journey, aligning with NLTI's vision of mentorship and aspirant support.

 ---